Hastycodea/100-days-of-code/README.md

 ### Day 8
 This Java program, Day8, provides three main functionalities that interact with the user through the console.
 First, it determines if a number entered by the user is odd or even.
 Second, it finds the largest among three numbers provided by the user.
 Third, it checks if a given year is a leap year.
 The program guides the user through each functionality sequentially, prompting for input and displaying the results.

+### Day 9
+This Java program calculates grades based on user input using a switch statement.
+The user enters a numerical score, and the program outputs the corresponding grade (A, B, C, D, or F).
+The program uses a Scanner for input and a switch statement to determine the grade.
+It demonstrates basic control flow and user interaction in Java.